Edit in GitHubLog an issue

 curl https://adobeioruntime.net/api/v1/namespaces/_/triggers/my-worker-trigger -X POST -H "Authorization: Basic NAMESPACE AUTHORIZATION"

-Tip: you can find the URI and the authorization for a trigger (or secured web action) by adding -v (verbose) to the commands to get an trigger (or action):
+To find the URI and the authorization for a trigger or secured web action, add -v (verbose) to the command to get it:

 Copied to your clipboard